umeshkhaniya/website/README.md

 # [Project 1: Microstate Analysis of Protein](https://github.com/umeshkhaniya/microstate_lysozyme_analysis)

-This project invloves the novel way of finding the right protonated state for Molecular Dynamics.
+This project invloves the novel way of finding the right protonated state for Molecular Dynamics Simulation.
+This tool is developed by me and now in use in Gunner Lab.
 * **Python libraries used:** Python3
 * **Input:** Microstate file from MCCE output
 * **Output:** Protonation state of Protein